evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Evidently has ready-made **Metric Presets** that group relevant Metrics in a single Report.
 You can use them as templates to evaluate a specific aspect of the data or model performance.

 To use the Preset, create a `Report` object and specify the chosen `preset` in a list of `metrics`.
 You should also point to the current and reference dataset (if available).
-The Report will run with the default parameters if nothing else is specified.
+If nothing else is specified, the Report will run with the default parameters for all columns in the dataset.

 **Example 1**.
 To generate the Report that includes two Presets for Data and Target Drift: